 Once we moved on board our own boat, that didn’t work as well.
 In a tense moment, my husband angrily declared me the captain.
 And I’ve been captain ever since.

-The captain isn’t necessarily the most skilled (my husband and I have equal but different skills on board.
-In fact, if he’s good at something, I’m terrible at it and vice versa).
+The captain isn’t necessarily the most skilled (my husband and I had equal but different skills on board.
+In fact, if he was good at something, I’d be terrible at it and vice versa).

 Rather, it’s more important that the captain has a clear head, good judgment, knows what needs to be done when, and the ability to delegate.

-At times, we’re dealing with an issue in which my husband has better skills than I do.
-It’s then that I ask him to take the lead on problem-solving.
+At times, we’d have an issue in which my husband’s skills were superior to mine.
+I’d ask him to take the lead on problem-solving.
 But the captain has the final say.

-Knowing the chain of command keeps us from arguing over turf again and again.
+Knowing the chain of command kept us from arguing over turf again and again.

 Specialize

-On board Meander, my husband is the dinghy expert.
-He’s stronger and can more easily move the dinghy’s 52-pound outboard engine.
-He’s also spent a lot of time devising the best ways to tow and manage the dinghy.
-And he’s created most of the systems for doing so.
+On board Meander, my husband was the dinghy expert.
+He was stronger and could more easily move the dinghy’s 52-pound outboard engine.
+He also spent a lot of time devising the best ways to tow and manage the dinghy, and he had created most of the systems for doing so.

-I can do most, if not all, of what Mike can do with the dinghy (albeit slower and more awkwardly).
-But I defer to and rely on his expertise regarding our boat “car.”
+I could do most, if not all, of what Mike could do with the dinghy (albeit slower and more awkwardly).
+But I deferred to and relied on his expertise regarding our boat “car.”

 If you travel with kids, they can also have their special tasks.
 For example, if you take a picture of your boat as it should look before you set out, even non-readers can help identify things out of place.